-Ornate, Big Easy–style row houses with wrought-iron balconies cluster around magnolia- and oak-shaded squares in this relatively quiet resort, which appeals to couples more than families.
-Lamp-lighted sidewalks are named for French Quarter thoroughfares, and the rooms are decorated in Mardi Gras colors.
-The food court serves Crescent City specialties such as jambalaya and beignets, and to give it even more New Orleans flavor, Mardi Gras parade-float props are scattered around and there's an intimate jazz club on property.
+Ornate, Big Easy–style row houses with wrought-iron balconies cluster around squares shaded by mature oaks and magnolias, in this relatively quiet and smaller resort, which appeals to couples more than families.
+Lamp-lighted sidewalks line streets named for French Quarter thoroughfares, and the sound of passing horse and carriages adds to the charming vibe.
+The rooms are decorated in subdued Mardi Gras shades of gold, purple and green, and the food court serves Crescent City specialties such as jambalaya and beignets and there's an intimate jazz club on property.

 YOU SHOULD KNOW Public areas can be noisy, even though there tend to be fewer families here, perhaps because the usual Disney cartoon themes are absent.
 Also, the shuttle bus service can be slow.

 Standard rooms have two doubles or one king bed, with white, duvet-style linens and classic, antiquey wood headboards.
 Decorated with subtle touches of purple, gold and green, the colors of Mardi Gras, the room also has a small table with armchairs, a dresser that holds the flat screen TV and coffee maker, a mini-fridge, and an upholstered luggage stool under a wooden rack with handy hat and coat pegs and a shelf for keys.
 All rooms at French Quarter are undergoing renovations and should be completed by mid-2018.

 Separated from the main room by a curtain, the bathroom is in two sections.
 A two sink vanity has space beneath for storing toiletries, and a clothes rack and hangers.
 The bathtub/shower, supplied with Disney H2O+ bath products, is separated from the vanity area by a door, allowing more than one person to use the facilities.